wladradchenko/wunjo.wladradchenko.ru/README.md

 - **API for Developers**: Integrate Wunjo into your projects.
 - **Multilingual Interface**: Available in English, Spanish, Russian, Chinese, and Korean.
 - **Zoom**: Zoom into images to better control changes.
+- **Identity-Preserving Generation**: Generate images and videos from multiple images, integrated into the prompt

 Wunjo Pro is now easier and more powerful than ever!